goeh/grails-sequence-generator/README.md

 **sequence.(name).format** (default %d)

-Format to use for sequence numbers for a domain class.
-The name is the simple name of the domain class, without package.
+Format to use for sequence numbers.
+The name is the name of the sequence (simple name of the domain class).
 The number is formatted with *String#format(String, Object...)*.

     sequence.Customer.format = "%05d"

 **sequence.(name).start** (default 1)

 The starting sequence for a domain class.
-The name is the simple name of the domain class, without package.
+The name is the name of the sequence (simple name of the domain class).

     sequence.Customer.start = 1001

 ## @SequenceEntity

-To enable a domain class for sequence counting you must annotate it with *grails.plugins.sequence.SequenceEntity*
+If you have a sequence property on a domain class, for example a customer number property, you could add code in beforeValidate() or beforeInsert() that assigns a sequence number with *sequenceGeneratorService.nextNumber(this.class)*.
+But the *grails.plugins.sequence.SequenceEntity* annotation makes this much easier.
+It does the plumbing for you.

     @SequenceEntity
     class Customer {